dangerworm/DiverQuizzes/README.md

 A React/TypeScript application for BSAC Ocean Diver and Sports Diver students to test their knowledge.
 Built for Manchester University Sub Aqua Club (MUSAC), a BSAC-affiliated diving club at the University of Manchester.

+## Project Background

+This project was developed through a collaboration between Drew Morgan (BSAC Open Water Instructor and Diving Officer at MUSAC) and Claude (Anthropic's AI assistant).
+Drew provided the diving expertise, user experience requirements, and project direction, while Claude contributed to the technical implementation and UI design.

+The development process was highly iterative, with features being refined based on real teaching needs:
+- Questions and answers are randomized to encourage learning rather than memorization
+- Multiple choice support was carefully implemented to handle BSAC's varied question formats
+- The running score display helps students track their progress
+- The water-themed UI with animated bubbles creates an appropriate atmosphere
+- Content management tools allow instructors to maintain accurate quiz content

+The result is a practical tool that helps diving students learn and review course material in an engaging way, while giving instructors confidence that the content aligns with BSAC's training standards.
 ## Features

 - Multiple choice quizzes covering all Ocean Diver and Sports Diver training modules